This article was medically reviewed by Natalie Butler, RDN, LD.

 Caproic and caprylic acid make up the two smallest MCTs, with six and eight carbons respectively.
-Because they are smaller chains, they are easier to digest.
-This allows them to get into your system faster, requiring less energy.
-However, the shorter MCT, caproic acid has a slightly bitter taste.
-So, the best type of MCT to look out for is the eight carbon caprylic acid.
-As a result, when shopping for MCT oils look out for those that are made from caprylic acid.
+Because they are smaller chains, they are more quickly digested and have been shown to enhance energy expenditure. [source] However, the shorter MCT, caproic acid has a slightly bitter taste.
+So, the best type of MCT to look out for is the eight-carbon caprylic acid and ten-carbon capric acid.
+As a result, when shopping for MCT oils look out for those that are made from caprylic and capric acid.

 6 Key Benefits of MCT Oils

 MCTs are processed in the liver and produce ketone bodies to provide energy.
 This is very different from carbohydrates which require the hormone insulin for metabolism.
 When you convert your body from a sugar burner to a fat burner, you are, in effect, creating a fat burning furnace inside your body.
 So, rather than being stored as fat, MCTs are used as an immediate fuel source.

 MCTs have also been shown to suppress fat deposition as a result of enhanced thermogenesis and fat oxidation. [source] A meta-analysis of 13 trials found that replacement of long-chain triglycerides with medium-chain triglycerides induced modest weight loss, changes in waist circumference, and body fat. [source]

 Another study, from 2014, found that 10 grams of MCTs given 1 hour before lunch significantly reduced lunch calories, by an average of 272 calories, compared to those receiving corn oil, a long-chain unsaturated fat. [source].
 Over time, this decrease in daily calorie intake may play a vital role in long-term weight management.